bma-d/defillama-extract/docs/epics/epic-3-data-processing-pipeline.md

 **FRs Covered:** FR9, FR10, FR11, FR12, FR13, FR14, FR15, FR16, FR17, FR18, FR19, FR20, FR21, FR22, FR23, FR24

+> **MANDATORY:** A Tech Spec MUST be drafted before creating stories for this epic.
+Skipping the tech spec for Epic 3 was identified as a mistake in the Epic 2+3 retrospective (2025-11-30).
+The tech spec provides critical traceability for AC validation and review.

+> **MANDATORY:** Each story MUST include a **Smoke Test Guide** in Dev Notes (or explicitly mark "Smoke test: N/A" for internal-only functions).
+Build/test/lint alone do not verify runtime behavior.
+This requirement was established in the Epic 2+3 retrospective (2025-11-30).

 ---

 ## Story 3.1: Implement Protocol Filtering by Oracle Name